classgraph/classgraph/README.md

 * ClassGraph has the ability to build a model in memory of the entire relatedness graph of all classes, annotations, interfaces, methods and fields that are visible to the JVM, and can even read [type annotations](https://docs.oracle.com/javase/tutorial/java/annotations/type_annotations.html).
 This graph of class metadata can be [queried in a wide range of ways](https://github.com/classgraph/classgraph/wiki/Code-examples), enabling some degree of *metaprogramming* in JVM languages -- the ability to write code that analyzes or responds to the properties of other code.
 * ClassGraph reads the classfile bytecode format directly, so it can read all information about classes without loading or initializing them.
 * ClassGraph is fully compatible with the JPMS module system (Project Jigsaw / JDK 9+), i.e. it can scan both the traditional classpath and the module path.
-ClassGraph 5.x requires JDK 17 or newer (ClassGraph 4.x supports JDK 7 and newer).
+ClassGraph requires JDK 17 or newer.
 * ClassGraph scans the classpath or module path using [carefully optimized multithreaded code](https://github.com/classgraph/classgraph/wiki/How-fast-is-ClassGraph) for the shortest possible scan times, and it runs as close as possible to I/O bandwidth limits, even on a fast SSD.
 * ClassGraph handles more [classpath specification mechanisms](https://github.com/classgraph/classgraph/wiki/Classpath-specification-mechanisms) found in the wild than any other classpath scanner, making code that depends upon ClassGraph maximally portable.
 * ClassGraph can scan the classpath and module path either at runtime or [at build time](https://github.com/classgraph/classgraph/wiki/Build-Time-Scanning) (e.g. to implement annotation processing for Android).